pirovc/ganon/docs/params.md

                         Use local gtdb conversion files instead of downloading.
 One for each version used in --taxonomy and --convert-taxonomy.
 Files from https://github.com/pirovc/multitax/tree/main/data/gtdb
                         (default: None)
+  --keep-invalid-taxa   Keep invalid taxa in the database, will be assigned to the root of the taxonomic tree. (default:
+                        False)

 ncbi arguments:
   -r, --ncbi-sequence-info [ ...]